Events in July

 Other great events and exhibitions

-Don't miss the annual Kilburn Feast (6-8 July), where the Lord Mayor, appointed for the day, tours the village in top hat and sash, with his good “Lady” Mayoress (a young man in female clothing and makeup).
+Don't miss the annual Kilburn Feast (5-7 July), there the Lord Mayor, appointed for the day, tours the village in top hat and sash, with his good “Lady” Mayoress (a young man in female clothing and makeup).
 The weekend's activities also include a popular 7-mile road race, the Mouse Derby, duck race, treasure hunt, street fair, live music and much more.

 Steam engine, tractor and classic car lovers are in for a treat this month, with four events featuring vehicles from a bygone era.
-Head for Duncombe Park over the 7-8 July weekend, which has hosted the Great Yorkshire Traction Engine Club annual Duncombe Park Steam Rally for more than 50 years.
+Head for Duncombe Park over the 6-7 July weekend, which has hosted the Great Yorkshire Traction Engine Club annual Duncombe Park Steam Rally for more than 50 years.
 You'll find steam engines and tractors of every kind, shape and size along with vintage cars and motorcycles, fairground rides, trade stands and a variety of live music and children's entertainment.
-Follow this up with a visit to Roxby Heritage Weekend (14-15 July) for more traction engine displays and vintage vehicles, along with tractor pulling.
-Enjoy 60's transport legends along with live music at stations along the North Yorkshire Moors Railway for its 60's Fest (14-15 July).
-Finally there's the Tractor and Engine Day at Ryedale Folk Museum (29 July), with many vintage tractors and engines on display, fun family activities to enjoy and a village tractor run.
+Follow this up with a visit to Roxby Heritage Weekend (13-14 July) for more traction engine displays and vintage vehicles, along with tractor pulling.
+Enjoy 60's transport legends along with live music at stations along the North Yorkshire Moors Railway for its 60's Fest (13-14 July).

 - Looking after